The Home of Daryl & Sharna Balfour

 Wild dog reflection, Lagoon Camp.

-From Little Kwara we once again fly north-east, to Botswana’s very borders with Namibia’s Caprivi Strip, the Kwando Private Game Reserve, where we spend three nights at the newly renovated Lagoon Camp.
+From Little Kwara or Splash we once again fly north-east, to Botswana’s very borders with Namibia’s Caprivi Strip, the Kwando Private Game Reserve, where we spend three nights at the newly renovated Lagoon Camp.
 A personal favourite, Lagoon Camp is named for the tranquil lagoon in a backwater of the Kwando River it overlooks.
 The Kwando continues downstream to become the Chobe, which later joins the Zambezi.

 Lagoon Camp is world famous for its predators, particularly wild dogs (left) but also lion, leopard and cheetah.
 The Kwando concession area is also known for its elephants as well as the rarer roan and sable antelopes and we will hope to find these on our daily drives.
 Here we will also take the opportunity to conduct night drives with powerful spotlights, seeking the more unusual nocturnal species such as genet, porcupine, pangolin and aardwolf.
 For those uncertain of their night photography skills, Daryl Balfour will be on hand with personal tutoring and will ensure you have any special equipment required beforehand if you so desire.